gayamsridhar/ERC-721/README.md

 Connect your metamask to Polygon testnet

-Click on Connect Metamask to Before clicking on Mint, add your testing address in the whitelist (I haven’t added any validity conditions)
+In React-App: Click on 'Connect Metamask', add your testing address in the whitelist (I haven’t added any validity conditions)

-Use the Mint to mint the NFT.
+Use the Mint button to mint the NFT.